Level: Primary and up

 Grades: K and up | Age: 5yrs and up | Written by: Andrea Mulder-Slater

 [Andrea is one of the creators of KinderArt.com]

-Students will gain an understanding of how much of a role emotion plays in artmaking.
-The connection between line, color, texture, shape etc. will be explored as students create a painting which expresses a certain emotion or feeling.
+Students will gain an understanding of how much of a role emotion plays in artmaking as they create paintings based on feelings.

 image, feeling, emotion, idea, expression, color, texture, line, imagine, create, change, evolve, happy, sad, angry, excited, alone, bright, dull, acrylic, tempera, experience, share, design